Paolo Bordogna: Biography

 Bordogna studied singing with baritone Roberto Coviello.
 Since 2005, he has appeared often at the Rossini Opera Festival, Pesaro in such roles as Don Magnifico in La Cenerentola, Bartolo in The Barber of Seville and numerous others.
-His career has taken him to Teatro Real, La Scala, Bayerische Staatsoper, the Paris Opera, The Royal Opera and many others of the world's leading opera houses.
+His career has taken him to the Teatro Real, La Scala, Bayerische Staatsoper, the Paris Opera, The Royal Opera, and many others of the world's leading opera houses.
 He has also performed the roles of Dandini in La cenerentola and Figaro in The Barber of Seville.
-Over 50 roles in his wide repertory include the title role of Donizetti's Don Pasquale and Dr. Dulcamara in that composer's L'elisir d'amore.
+Over 50 roles in his wide repertory include the title roles of Donizetti's Don Pasquale and Dr. Dulcamara in that composer's L'elisir d'amore.

-In Mozart operas, he has performed as Figaro in Le nozze di Figaro at Opera Australia, Don Alfonso in Cosi fan Tutte at Teatro dell'Opera di Roma and Leperello in Don Giovanni for Staatsoper Wien.
+In Mozart operas, he has performed as Figaro in Le nozze di Figaro at Opera Australia, Don Alfonso in Cosi fan Tutte at Teatro dell'Opera di Roma and Leporello in Don Giovanni for Staatsoper Wien.

-In 2016, he was joined in a civil union with his partner Adalberto Ruggeri.
+In 2016, he joined a civil union with his partner Adalberto Ruggeri.